 The Lobby Lounge

 The Algonquin Hotel was home to the infamous “Round Table” lunches hosted by Dorothy Parker, which were not limited to two or even three martinis.
-And while the Round Table and the Blue Bar are still the main attractions here, the Lobby Lounge is a lovely way to settle into a leather armchair with a good book and a strong drink on a cold New York evening.
+And while those days may be over for most, The Lobby Lounge gives a nice little dose of what was.
+Settle in with a drink and a quip for full effect.

 McSorley’s Old Ale House